Having Hard Conversations

 Call for Proposals

-Wisconsin ASCD is seeking proposals for breakout sessions on Friday, October 6 of our Fall Conference in Wisconsin Dells.
-Proposals are due April 24, 2017.
+Wisconsin ASCD is seeking proposals for breakout sessions during our Fall Conference in Wisconsin Dells.
+Proposals are due June 2, 2017.
 Presenters chosen receive one free conference registration per sectional.Read More

 Wisconsin Instructional Leader of the Year Award